|

 shall be considered a special committee as defined in Article VI of

-these Bylaws.
-The Election Committee shall receive petitions from candidates for
+- The Election Committee shall receive petitions from candidates for

 each of the elective offices of American Mensa, Ltd., cause the signatures